About Independence

 Frequently Asked Questions

-Crime data for Independence, Tangipahoa County, Louisiana is maintained by local law enforcement agencies and reported to the FBI's Uniform Crime Reporting Program.
+Crime data for Independence, Tangipahoa Parish, Louisiana is maintained by local law enforcement agencies and reported to the FBI's Uniform Crime Reporting Program.
+Residents can access crime statistics through the FBI Crime Data Explorer or by contacting local police (where present) or the Tangipahoa Parish Sheriff's Office.

-Fingerprinting services for Independence, Louisiana residents are available through the local police department and authorized providers in Tangipahoa County.
+Fingerprinting services for Independence, Louisiana residents are available through local police (where present) and authorized providers in Tangipahoa Parish.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Tangipahoa Parish Sheriff's Office for scheduling and fees.

 Property records for Independence, Louisiana are maintained by the Tangipahoa Parish Assessor's Office and the Tangipahoa Parish Clerk of Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Tangipahoa Parish, including parcels in Independence.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Tangipahoa Parish Clerk of Court maintains recorded documents including deeds, mortgages, liens, and easements.
-Many Louisiana counties provide online property record searches through their county websites.
-For in-person requests, visit the Tangipahoa Parish offices at the county courthouse.
-The Tangipahoa Parish Treasurer handles property tax payments and tax sale information.
+Many Louisiana parishes provide online property record searches through their parish websites.
+For in-person requests, visit the Tangipahoa Parish offices at the parish courthouse.
+The Tangipahoa Parish Sheriff's Office (ex officio Tax Collector) handles property tax payments and tax sale information.

 Birth, death, and marriage records for Independence, Louisiana residents are available through both county and state offices.
 The Louisiana Department of Health, Vital Records Registry, located in Baton Rouge, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Louisiana.
 Orders can be placed online, by mail, or in person.
 Locally, the Tangipahoa Parish Clerk's office issues marriage licenses and maintains marriage records for Tangipahoa Parish.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.